HaxeFlixel/haxeflixel.com/README.md

 to [`/src/files/showcase/images`](https://github.com/HaxeFlixel/haxeflixel.com/tree/master/src/files/showcase/images).
 They are resized and cropped to 500x260, so it's best to use the same ratio.

 Showcases that are not officially released yet are only accepted in special cases.
+The same is true for games from game jams.

 ----